Activities After Hip Replacement

 During your recovery at home, follow these guidelines to take care of your wound and help prevent infection:

 - Keep the wound area clean and dry.
-A dressing will be applied in the hospital and should be changed as often as necessary.
+A dressing will be applied in the hospital and should be changed as often as directed by your doctor.
 Ask for instructions on how to change the dressing before you leave the hospital.

 - Follow your doctor's instructions on how long to wait before you shower or bathe.